 2017 saw me compete on the Challenge Tour again, coupled with three European Tour events.
 In one sense, it was very successful as I secured my first win on the Challenge Tour at the Prague Golf Challenge.
 I shot 66-67-64-67 (24 under) to record my lowest tournament score over four rounds.
 This was followed by a 7th placed finish at the Italian Challenge where I shot 67-67-65-68 (17 under).
 However, inconsistency over four rounds and a couple of injuries meant that I ultimately finished 37th on the Road to Oman.

 There are exciting times ahead.
-I have always found throughout my career so far that every shot counts and there is always someone better than you are, so it is just about doing that little bit more every day.
+I have always found throughout my career so far that every shot counts and there is always someone better than you, so it is about doing that little bit more every day.